Russian church gives priests freer rein in politics

 She said another example was legislation submitted to parliament last month that could set jail terms of up to three years for offending the religious sensitivities of the faithful.

-The move seems follows closely the furore over the Pussy Riot rock band, three of whose members were sentenced to prison in August for hooliganism motivated by religious hatred in a trial criticised in the West and by Kremlin opponents.
+The move seems follows closely the furor over the Pussy Riot rock band, three of whose members were sentenced to prison in August for hooliganism motivated by religious hatred in a trial criticized in the West and by Kremlin opponents.

 The band members burst into Moscow's main cathedral last February to sing a "punk prayer" urging the Virgin Mary to rid Russia of Vladimir Putin, who was campaigning for the presidency and had been praised by Russian Orthodox Patriarch Kirill.